maximromanov/tnt_wien_spring2018/02_CommandLine/README.md

 One thing that computer OSes like to hide from you is the fact that you have a home directory, where all your personal files and folders should live.
 This makes it easier for multiple users to use a single computer.
 You can find your home directory like this:

-* On Mac, select `Go` > `Home` in the menu.
+* On **Mac**, select `Go` > `Home` in the menu.

+![../img/mac_finder.png]

+*
-On Windows, click on 'Local Drive (C:)', then click on 'Users', then click on your login name.
+* On **Windows**, click on `Local Drive (C:)`, then click on `Users`, then click on your login name.

-You'll see that your home directory has several folders in it already, that were created automatically for you when you first made a user account.
+You’ll see that your home directory has several folders in it already, that were created automatically for you when you first made a user account.

 Now how can you tell where you are, with respect to the root of your drive?

-On Mac, select View -> Show Path Bar in the menu.
+On Mac, select `View` > `Show Path Bar` in the menu.
-On Windows, look
+On Windows, look [In the Path]

-The Finder / Explorer will also show you where in your computer's filesystem you are.
-This is called the path - it shows you the path you have to take from the root of your filesystem to the folder you are in.
+The Finder / Explorer will also show you where in your computer’s filesystem you are.
+This is called the path—it shows you the path you have to take from the root of your filesystem to the folder you are in. [show where exactly]

-In [ ]:
-display < img/mac_path.png
-In [ ]:
-display < img/windows_path.png
 Now if you are on Windows, click on that bar and you'll see something surprising.

-In [ ]:
-display < img/windows_realpath.png
 This is your real path.
-The C:\\ is how Windows refers to the root of your filesystem.
+The `C:\` is how Windows refers to the root of your filesystem.
 Also note that, even if your OS is not in English, the path may very well be!

-Getting started with the command line
+## Getting started with the command line

-Now that you have a hint of what is going on behind the scenes on your computer, let's dive into the command line.
+Now that you have a hint of what is going on behind the scenes on your computer, let’s dive into the command line.
 Here is how you get there:

-On Mac, look for a program called Terminal.app
+* On Mac, look for a program called `Terminal.app`
-On Windows, look for a program called Powershell
+* On Windows, look for a program called `Powershell`
+*
 In [ ]:
 display < img/mac_terminal.png
 In [ ]: